-- ▶ The proposed approach allows for fast sampling and achieves performance comparable to LGCP.
-One posterior sample from the proposed model is of $\mathcal{O}(N \times K)$ time complexity, compared to LGCP's $\mathcal{O}(N^3)$. - The model gives insights as to which covariate is important for each component. - The allocation posterior is mostly determined by how well the β coefficients explain the log intensity at a given location.
-The mixture allocation prior does not play a strong role. - ▶ Label-switching, which hampers interpretation, is not present for $K \le 5$.
+- ► The proposed approach allows for fast sampling and achieves performance comparable to LGCP.
+One posterior sample from the proposed model is of O(N × K) time complexity, compared to LGCP's O(N). - The model gives insights as to which covariate is important for each component. - The allocation posterior is mostly determined by how well the β coefficients explain the log intensity at a given location.
+The posterior estimates are regularised by the mixture allocation prior. - ► Label-switching, which hampers interpretation, is not present for K ≤ 5.
 It is harder to switch modes in higher dimensions.